minh-ht/catalog-api/README.md

 # PROJECT CATALOG

 GOT IT training program final project for backend intern.
 This application is a collection of APIs allow users to register, login, create and view categories and items.
-This project is built with FastAPI framework, MySQL daatabase and SQLAlchemy.
+This project is built with FastAPI framework, MySQL database and SQLAlchemy.

 ## Prerequisites